 The monarchs were due to visit from 8 to 10 March and were set to stay at Windsor Castle.
 The castle, which is a 90-minute drive away from London, is often used by Her Majesty as her weekend home.

 Details of the itinerary had not been released, but royal watchers were hoping to see Felipe, 47, and Letizia, 43, reunited with the nation's sweethearts Prince William and Kate.
-The Spanish king and queen attended Kate's wedding in 2011 when they were still styled as the Prince and Princess of Asturias.
+The Spanish king and queen attended William and Kate's wedding in 2011 when they were still styled as the Prince and Princess of Asturias.

 The last state visit from Spain was by King Juan Carlos I and Queen Sofia in 1986.
 The king abdicated from the throne in June 2014, but still retains his title.